MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

     Another quant must-try was **_Machine Learning & Large-Scale Data Analysis_** by UChicago's leading Machine Learning guru [John Lafferty](https://galton.uchicago.edu/~lafferty).
-His course was a sweeping survey of head-cracking math and literally astronomical data sets _(e.g. characteristic light curves from dozens of thousands of planets and stars)_.
+His course was a sweeping survey with head-cracking math and literally astronomical data sets _(e.g. characteristic light curves from dozens of thousands of planets and stars)_.
 More on Lafferty [below](#JohnLafferty).